Acceder a esta página en español: Declaración de Punta del Este - Un llamado a fortalecer la acción contra la evasión fiscal y la corrupción

-In November 2018, Ministers and Deputy Ministers of Latin American countries met on the margin of the Global Forum Plenary held in Punta del Este, Uruguay, to discuss how to use exchange of information to fight tax fraud and corruption.
+In November 2018, ministers and deputy ministers of Latin American member countries met on the margin of the Global Forum plenary meeting held in Punta del Este, Uruguay, to discuss how best to use exchange of information to fight tax fraud and corruption.

-As a conclusion of the meeting, the Punta del Este Declaration (the Declaration) was signed.

-In the Declaration, signatories agreed to lead by example in tackling illicit financial flows through increased international tax cooperation.
+As a conclusion of the meeting, the Punta del Este Declaration was signed.
+Signatories agreed to lead by example in tackling illicit financial flows through increased international tax co-operation.
 As a result, concrete steps to tackle tax evasion and other financial crimes were included in the Declaration, such as:

 » Punta del Este Declaration (english/español)